-- Unless there is an exemption documented through a letter of accommodation, use of electronic devices (laptops, tablets, smart watches, etc.) is not permitted during class time. - Attendance is taken in every lab class and is MANDATORY.
-Two unexcused absences in the lab automatically result in an "F" in the course. - Lab instructors reserve the right to count excessive or repeated tardiness as unexcused absences. - If you miss a lab or an exam due to a valid excuse, medical or other, you need to provide valid and verifiable documentation to the Dean of Students Office. - Missed labs cannot be made up under normal circumstances.
-A student missing more than three labs, even if all absences are verified by the Dean of Students Office, cannot pass the course.
-Please consult the Department's Policy on Absences for the available options. - Make-up assignments for missed exams will be determined on a case-by-case basis.
-Under normal circumstances, excused absences from a Midterm Exam in the lecture section will not be made up, but the exam in question will be dropped from the course grade calculation. - Attendance is also highly recommended to do well in the lecture section of the course.
-The instructor reserves the option to do in-class mini-quizzes that will count towards the final grade.
-Unexcused absences will result in an F grade in a mini-quiz. - Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
+- Attendance is taken in every lab class and is MANDATORY.
+Two unexcused absences in the lab automatically result in an "F" in the course. - ❖ Lab instructors reserve the right to count excessive or repeated tardiness as unexcused absences. - If you miss a lab or an exam due to a valid excuse, medical or other, you need to provide valid and verifiable documentation to the Dean of Students Office. - Missed labs cannot be made up under normal circumstances.
+Three or more absences in the lab (even if excused) result in an "Incomplete" in the course. - ❖ Make-up assignments for missed exams will be determined on a case-by-case basis.
+Under normal circumstances, excused absences from a Midterm Exam in the lecture section will not be made up, but the exam in question will be dropped from the course grade calculation. - Attendance is also highly recommended to do well in the lecture section of the course. - ❖ Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
 Cheating is strictly prohibited and devalues the degree that you are working on.
 As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy.
 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office. - Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
 If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office.